 A common cause of natural gas incidents results from improper or unauthorized digging near underground utilities.
 Prior to digging, call 811 or visit colorado811.org to have buried utility lines located and marked.

-Locating buried lines before digging prevents potentially dangerous natural gas conditions that result from digging into or nicking a buried gas line.
+Locating buried lines before digging prevents potentially dangerous natural gas conditions that result from damaging a buried gas line.

 Learn to Recognize a Natural Gas Leak